1000hz/bootstrap-validator/README.md

 - `data-match="#inputToMatch"` to ensure two fields match, e.g. password confirmations

 - `data-minlength="5"` to enforce a minimum amount of characters.
-A hard limit can be on the maximum length of a field via the standard `maxlength` attribute

 To display error messages, include a container after the input field with a the `error-only` and `help-block` classes.